 - Perpetual: It has simply no maturity period.

-Historically, to the paper bond certificates, coupons are physically attached.
+Historically, to paper bond certificates, coupons are physically attached.
 And each coupon represents an interest payment.
-The bondholder needs to hand in the same coupon to the bank in return for the interest payment on the very interest due date.
+So the bondholder needs to hand in the same coupon to the bank in return for the interest payment on the very interest due date.

 - The current or running yield.
 Divide the annual interest payment by the bond’s current market price, and you will get the running or current yield.
 It is also often called clean price.